'Bodies drop' as Walmart manager kills 6 in Virginia attack - NewsBreak

 “He just liked to pick, honestly.
 I think he just looked for little things ... because he had the authority.
 That’s just the type of person that he was.
 That’s what a lot of people said about him,” she said.

-Employee Jessie Wilczewski told Norfolk television station WAVY that she hid under a table, and Bing looked and pointed his gun at her.
+Employee Jessie Wilczewski told Norfolk television station WAVY that she hid under the table, and Bing looked and pointed his gun at her.
 He told her to go home, and she left.

 Police said the dead included a 16-year-old boy whose name was being withheld because of his age.
 The other victims were identified as Brian Pendleton, 38; Kellie Pyle, 52; Lorenzo Gamble, 43; and Randy Blevins, 70, who were all from Chesapeake; and Tyneka Johnson, 22, of nearby Portsmouth.

-Note: This story has been updated to correct the age of Tyneka Johnson to 22, according to new information from police.